dibyendumajumdar/ravi/readthedocs/ravi-compiler.rst

 * There is no support for Lua hooks in the generated code, as there are no Lua bytecodes.
 * Coroutines are not supported; the generated code can only be executed on the main thread, and moreover cannot yield either.
 * Var args are not yet supported.
-* The Lua debugger cannot be used to debug the compiled code.
 * The Lua debug interface cannot be used to manipulate objects inside the compiled code.
 * The compiler is still in early stages of development, hence bugs can be expected.